vijpandaturtle/eeg-stress-companion/README.md

 3. Gel electrode stickers
 4. Duracell AA Batteries

-The OpenBCI Ganglion was setup with 6 electrodes.
-2 electrodes were used as reference and ground placed on both earlobes.
+2 electrodes of OpenBCI Ganglion were used as reference and ground placed on both earlobes.
 The other 4 electrodes were placed on location TP9, AF7, AF7, TP10, as per the 10-20 system of electrode placement.

-The Ganglion has a sampling rate of 200Hz.
+## Software System Diagram